Spelltastic/SpellScraper/README.md

 python database/spell-db.py
 ```

-6. The script will create a __spells.db__ file with a spell table containing all the spell information.
+6. The script will generate a __spells.db__ file with a spell table containing all the spell information.
+This file should also be found in the `outputs` directory.